alexdunae/yana/www/wp-content/themes/yana/README.md

 ## Sidebar Quotes

 Sidebar quotes are drawn at random from the `sidebar-quotes.json` file (i.e. they need to be edited by the webmaster).

+## Sidebar Ads

+Front page sidebar ads are WordPress widgets.
+Use only the `YANA Sidebar Ad` widget.